mendez-luisjose/app-to-do/README.md

 - All the tasks are saved using a MongoDB Database and a Node.js Server
 ### This App was builded using the following technologies
 - HTML5, CSS and JavaScript
+- JavaScript Classes, Methods, Fetch, Async/Await, API Rest, Modules, and the Manage of the DOM
-- Node.js and MongoDB Database
+- Node.js, MongoDB Database and the Framework Express

 Note: the App UI is in Spanish